cosmos/ibc/spec/core/ics-003-connection-semantics/UPGRADES.md

 ### Synopsis

-This standard document specifies the interfaces and state machine logic that IBC implementations must implement in order to enable existing connections to upgrade after initial connection handshake.
+This standard document specifies the interfaces and state machine logic that IBC implementations must implement in order to enable existing connections to upgrade after the initial connection handshake.

 ### Motivation